NicoZweifel/btc-price-guessing-game/README.md

 Guesses are UTC timestamps that get created on the server and are resolved against OHLC Data.

 > [!IMPORTANT]
-> **A guess is considered correct if the close of the following minute closed as predicted while also taking into account the price range, i.e. if the following interval has a lower low and a higher high, it is considered unchanged and the next interval will be compared.**
+> **A guess is considered correct if the close of the following minute closed as predicted while also taking into account the price range, i.e. if the following interval has a lower low and a higher high, it is considered unchanged and the next interval will be compared.
+A guess during high volatility could take some time to be resolved, as the following intervals could be considered "unchanged", until a new close with low and high in the same direction, is established.
+**

 This Approach was chosen for the following reasons: